How to Identify Oak Wilt on Your Property

 3 Ways to Identify the Disease:

 - Take a look at your Oak tree’s leaves: The occurrence of blurred, brown-colored veins on the leaves of your tree could be an indicator of infection.

 - A Certified Arborist can check your Oak tree’s bark: Professionals can uncover “fungal mats…by looking for inconspicuous narrow cracks in the bark…leading to hollow areas between the bark and wood.”
 However, these indicative fungal mats do not appear on White Oak or Live Oak trees.
 Do not attempt to search for fungal mats on your own!
 (For more information, please visit Texas Oak Wilt)

 - Laboratory analysis: In some instances, specialists can visit your property to gather samples from your tree to determine the presence of Oak Wilt via laboratory diagnosis.

 Are some breeds of Oak trees more at risk than others?

 Yes.
 While Oak Wilt is dangerous for any Oak trees on your property, Live Oaks and Red Oaks are prone to succumb to the effects of the disease at a much faster pace.
 Live oaks, in particular, can rapidly infect surrounding trees through interconnected root systems.
 If you have either Live Oaks or Red Oaks on your property, please reach out to our team as soon as possible if you suspect infection.

 How can you treat Oak Wilt?

 Call in the professionals!
 This highly contagious disease should be carefully addressed and treated by certified arborists.
-Our team of experts has the knowledge and education to identify Oak Wilt and determine the best path of treatment for your specific trees.
+Our team of tree care experts has the knowledge and education to identify Oak Wilt and determine the best path of treatment for your specific trees.
 Please don’t hesitate to reach out to our team if you have concerns of Oak Wilt on your property.